Contemporary Nursing Practice

 ← Nursing, the Concept | Parish Nursing in the New Millennium → |

 Today, the healthcare system faces numerous changes related to new technology, education, and evidence-based practice.
-Respectively, the role of nurses has also changed.
-Professional nurses have Associate and Baccalaureate degrees that allow them to offer high quality care.
-Nurses do not take bedside position today; on the contrary, they are the main healthcare providers with more increased responsibilities than ever.
-These professionals advocate patients and collaborate with their colleagues for better patient care.
-The current model of primary healthcare provides the extensive involvement of nurses in various healthcare practices.
-The modern healthcare system requires highly educated nurses since their expertise contributes to patient outcomes and the improvement of quality level of healthcare delivery.
+The role of nurses has also changed.
+Professional nurses have Associate and Baccalaureate degrees that allow them to offer high-quality care.
+Nurses do not take bedside positions today; on the contrary, they are the main healthcare providers with more increased responsibilities than ever.
+These professionals advocate for patients and collaborate with their colleagues for better patient care.
+The current primary healthcare model provides the extensive involvement of nurses in various healthcare practices.
+The modern healthcare system requires highly educated nurses since their expertise contributes to patient outcomes and the improvement of the quality level of healthcare delivery.

 Changes in Nursing Practice

 During recent decades, the US healthcare system has made considerable efforts toward achieving better healthcare quality and lower costs.
-Nurses are usually positioned to contribute to the transformative changes that occur in healthcare settings all over the USA.
-Episodic healthcare has shifted to team-based care that is now aimed at improving patient outcomes.
-Evidence shows that this shift requires an enhanced set of skills, knowledge, and attitudes focused on patient-centered care (Thomas, Seifert, & Joyner, 2016).
+Nurses are usually positioned to contribute to the transformative changes in healthcare settings throughout the USA.
+Episodic healthcare has shifted to team-based care that aims to improve patient outcomes.
+Evidence shows that this shift requires enhanced skills, knowledge, and attitudes focused on patient-centered care (Thomas, Seifert, & Joyner, 2016).
 Furthermore, nurses have become major players in transformational changes in healthcare settings nowadays.
-With the aging of the Baby Boom generation ages, nurses are incoraged to improve healthcare for this category of population since disease-type demographics has changed, which has led to the rise of chronic diseases.
-Moreover, all nurses are innovators today since all of them implement change in healthcare settings by driving new policies and processes as well as leveraging technology to offer more affordable patient care (Salmond & Echevarria, 2017).
-Therefore, professional nurses in the realities of contemporary world have faced new challenges that require better education and evidence-based practice.
+With the aging of the Baby Boom generation, nurses are encouraged to improve healthcare for this category of population since disease-type demographics have changed, which has led to the rise of chronic diseases.
+Moreover, all nurses are innovators today since they all implement change in healthcare settings by driving new policies and processes and leveraging technology to offer more affordable patient care (Salmond & Echevarria, 2017).
+Therefore, professional nurses in the realities of the contemporary world have faced new challenges that require better education and evidence-based practice.

 The Differentiated Practice Competencies Between an Associate and Baccalaureate Education in Nursing